The Asylum Act provides for the right to:

 Information by NGOs

 CPR provides free legal information to asylum seekers throughout the asylum procedure that broadly covers the information requirements provided in the law, including tailored information to unaccompanied children, on the basis of individual interviews and legal counselling.
-Challenges in capacity have at times restricted the provision of legal information during the first instance asylum procedure, particularly regarding asylum seekers placed in detention or private accommodation outside the Lisbon area (see Regular Procedure).
+Challenges in capacity have at times restricted the provision of legal information during the first instance asylum procedure (see Regular Procedure: Legal Assistance).
+Since the beginning of the operation of AIMA, CPR has faced challenges in contacting significant numbers of asylum seekers due to the lack of communication of their addresses.[12]

-There are other organisations that provide legal information and assistance to asylum seekers such as the Jesuit Refugee Service (JRS) Portugal, the High Commissioner for Migration (ACM) through its National Centres for Migrants’ Integration (CNAIM) and Local Support Centres for Migrants Integration (Centro Local de Apoio à Integração de Migrantes, CLAIM) spread throughout the country and Crescer.
+There are other organisations that provide legal information and assistance to asylum seekers such as the Jesuit Refugee Service (JRS) Portugal, and Crescer.
+Before the termination of the activity of the High Commissioner for Migration (ACM) through its National Centres for Migrants’ Integration (CNAIM) and Local Support Centres for Migrants Integration (Centro Local de Apoio à Integração de Migrantes, CLAIM) also provided important assistance to migrants, as well as applicants and beneficiaries of international protection.
 According to the available information, these services remain residual and mostly focused on integration.

 [1] This includes information on assistance and the asylum procedure by the UNHCR and CPR (Article 13(3)); information on the right to an individual application regarding dependent relatives (Article 13(5)); general information on the rights and duties in the asylum procedure (Article 14(2)); information in writing on the rights and duties in border procedures (Article 24(2)); information on the extension of the time limit for the examination and, upon demand, of the grounds for the extension and expected time limit for the decision in the regular procedure (Article 28(2)); oral information or an information brochure on the rights and duties of asylum seekers and in particular regarding the asylum procedure; applicable time limits; the duty to substantiate the claim; available service providers of specialised legal assistance; available reception and health care service providers; legal consequences of failing to cooperate with SEF in substantiating the asylum claim; the purpose of fingerprinting and of all rights of data subjects in accordance to the EURODAC Regulation; information on the admissibility decision (Article 49(1)(a), (b), (c) and (2)); information on the rights and duties of beneficiaries of international protection (Article 66).